Literature DB >> 31372342

 Quantification of methylation of each allele in the GLA gene

 One microgram of DNA from peripheral blood and SFs containing SacII was incubated for 20 h at 37 °C. The digested DNA was then purified by a high pure PCR product purification kit (ref.
 11,732,676,001).
-Purified DNA fragments were used for long PCR amplification with PrimeSTAR GXL (Takara cat# n class="Mutation">R050A).
-A pne">air of primers (forwne">ard 5’-AGCGAGACGGTAGACGACGACCAGAACTACTTC-3′, reverse 5’-GGGGTGGGTATCTGGATGAGTAAATATGGGTT-3′) wne">as used to amplify the whole an class="Gene">GLA gene 11 kb including the 5’UTRA for all the cases.
+Purified DNA fragments were used for long PCR amplification with PrimeSTAR GXL (Takara cat# R050A).
+A pair of primers (forward 5’-AGCGAGACGGTAGACGACGACCAGAACTACTTC-3′, reverse 5’-GGGGTGGGTATCTGGATGAGTAAATATGGGTT-3′) was used to amplify the whole GLA gene 11 kb including the 5’UTRA for all the cases.
 For HhaI and HpaII sites, 200 ng of DNA were used for the digestion reaction.
 Purified DNA fragments were used for amplification of exon 1 of the GLA gene for cases 1–9, 32 and 35–36 who had exon 1 mutations by the primers described before [27].
 For other cases that had exon 5–7 mutations, exons 5 to 7 were amplified.
 All amplified PCR fragments were purified by Wizard SV gel and PCR (Promega), and direct sequencing was performed.
 Quantification of methylation was performed based on digestion of mutated or non-mutated alleles by methylation-sensitive restriction enzymes.
 The quantification of methylation was measured by the Mutation Surveyor Softgenetics software (version 5.1.0).
 In short, the calculation of methylation of the non-mutated allele was performed in digested fragments as the length of non-mutated allele/ (length of mutated allele+ length of non-mutated allele).

 Results